jxxcarlson/MiniLatexTechOverview/accumulator.md

 List.foldl : (a -> b -> b ) -> b -> List a -> b
 ```

-Thus a `Reducer` is just a name for the type of the
+A `Reducer` is a name for the type of the
 first argument of a fold.
 Consider a reducer of the
 form